SinixND/game_of_life/README.md

 # TODOs
 # Current
-- make margin, border, padding a wrapper with outer, inner and strength
+- make margin, border, padding a wrapper with outer, inner and weight

 # Shortterm
 [1] Function to add an element